felixrabe-attic/gentlefn--gentle-tp-da92/README.txt

     Another Hello World

-As 'g put' with two arguments returns the pointer's key, creating a new pointer for some content can be done in a more straightforward way:
+As 'g put' with two arguments returns the pointer's key, creating a new pointer can be done in a more straightforward way:

     $ g put $(g random) $(g put < content) > content.ptr